googlegenomics/readthedocs/docs/source/use_cases/linkage_disequilibrium/compute_linkage_disequilibrium.rst

 .. contents::

 This pipeline calculates linkage disequilibrium between pairs of variants in a Variant Set.
-It takes as input:

-* a VariantSet for which the linkage disequilibrium values will be calculated
+It takes as input a VariantSet for which the linkage disequilibrium values will be calculated and calculates the D' and allelic correlation measures of linkage disequilibrium, defined in

-and calculates the D' and allelic correlation measures of linkage disequilibrium, defined in Box 1 of:
+Box 1 of:

-| `Linkage disequilibrium — understanding the evolutionary past and mapping the medical future <http://www.nature.com/nrg/journal/v9/n6/full/nrg2361.html>`_
+| `Linkage disequilibrium - understanding the evolutionary past and mapping the medical future <http://www.nature.com/nrg/journal/v9/n6/full/nrg2361.html>`_
 | Slatkin, Montgomery
 | Nature Reviews Genetics, Volume 9, Issue 6, 477 - 485
 | DOI: http://dx.doi.org/10.1038/nrg2361